Italian meal structure: Formal meal structure

-coffee is often drunk at the end of a meal, even after the digestivo.
+Coffee is often drunk at the end of a meal, even after the digestivo.
 Italians do not have milky coffees or drinks after meals (such as cappuccino or caffè macchiato), but strong coffee such as espresso, which is often drunk very quickly in small cups while still hot.
-The term espresso, substituting s for most x letters in Latin-root words, with the term deriving from the past participle of the Italian verb esprimere, itself derived from the Latin exprimere, meaning 'to express', and refers to the process by which hot water is forced under pressure through ground coffee.
 Short drinks, grappa in particular, may go with the caffè, either in a separate glass or mixed in (caffè corretto).